A Visit with Mom

 “Well, I could have told you that.

 Why fight it?
-I smile and shake my head.
-No one is going to believe this, I think to myself.
-I think of her youngest son who is in touch with her often.
+I smiled and shook my head.
+No one is going to believe this, I thought to myself.
+Her youngest son keeps in touch with her, so I thought I might call him.
 “Does David know about this?”

 “That you are being sued.”

 “I’m being sued!
 Oh, this is terrible!
 Everything is happening at once!”
 She buries her face in her hands and sobs in earnest.
+I could kick myself for mentioning it again.
 I send David a text.
-He calls back quickly.
+He called back quickly.